AlexTorresDev/AlexTorresDev/README.md

 I am a person who likes to research, learn and teach new things in technology  and programming languages.
 I use frameworks like Angular, Spring Boot, and Flutter.
 I am currently working on various mobile projects using Framework Flutter 📱 and some web with Angular, React 💻.
-I am also learning NodeJS, Microservices and Micro frontend.

 ### 😍 Languages I use the most